rolandoesc/100daysofcode/README.md

 #### Day 7 ####

 Installed Manjaro Linux, worked a little bit on CSS + Bulma and started setting my environment for the coming days, not bad at all. 😉

+#### Day 8 ####

+Working with ngModel, it's been a piece of work somehow, also organized a Pair Programming with a colleague, it's been quite nice. 😉